demisto/content/Packs/Rapid7AppSec/Integrations/Rapid7AppSec/README.md

 ### app-sec-scan-submit

 ***
-Submit a new Scan.
-A scan encapsulates all the information for a single execution of the criteria defined in the provided Scan Config.
+Submit a new scan.
+A scan encapsulates all the information for a single execution of the criteria defined in the provided scan configuration.

 #### Base Command